FernCyberSec/CyberSec-Projects/README.md

 ## About Me

-I am a cybersecurity professional with a focus on:
+I am a cybersecurity specialist with a focus on:

 - **Security Operations (SOC)** and incident handling
 - **Detection-oriented thinking** and practical playbooks